comharris/readme/drafts/interviewer-guide.md

 # Hiring at Mattermost

 ## Vision

+Planning, recruiting, hiring and onboarding process to rapidly attract, align, vet, close and ramp new staff members to become high functioning contributors to their teams and to the success of our company.

 ## Values

-1. High standards - Bar is high.
-Candidate team is well-trained, well-organized and makes strong hires
+1. High standards - Candidate team is well-trained, well-organized, well-documented and makes strong hires
 1. Rising bar - Continually measure, assess and improve the candidate experience and ever improving recruiting outcomes
 1. Thoughtfully inclusive - Minimize bias.
 No "shoe-ins"--every hire is a competitive process (except with written CEO sign-off)